+Soft contact lenses provide clear vision and lens wetability, and they are generally comfortable enough to wear all day.
 They are made from a polymer-plastic material combined with water.
 The water content varies with different lenses.
-Newer generation soft lenses are made out variants of a material called silcone-hydrogel, this material allows more oxygen to pass through it better, allowing the cornea to 'breathe' and preventing some of the ocular health issues that older lens materials would cause.
+Newer generation soft lenses are made out variants of a material called silicone hydrogel, which allows more oxygen to reach the eye and prevents some of the ocular health issues that older lens materials would cause.1,2

 Soft contact lenses come in many modalities, meaning they differ by the period of time they can be worn before needing to be replaced.
 There are two standard modalities that are used most – daily replacement and monthly replacement lenses.

 Soft lenses also vary by optics.
 Most people only require a basic spherical or spherico-cylindrical power in their lenses, which is suitable for prescriptions like myopia, hyperopia and astigmatism.
 However, there are also multifocal lenses that can be used for prescriptions like presbyopia, as well as in the management of progressive myopia during a process known as myopia control.3